How a plot to stop Brexit is being hatched on a Greek island

 Such an all-party group allows its members to oppose Brexit without the high risk move of leaving their own parties to join an entirely new one.

 The problem with this strategy so far is that such a cross-party group, by its nature, has to work slowly and with consensus.
 What those who are concerned about Brexit -- including voters -- needed was someone to get angry on their behalf.
-The disparate anti-Brexit movement needed galvanising into an outraged, forthright and indignant force.
+The disparate anti-Brexit movement needed galvanizing into an outraged, forthright and indignant force.
 Chapman has not become its leader, but its outrider.
 It is not without irony that it has had to come all the way from a Greek island.